Selections from the “B-C-E Collection”

 Carinus Billon Antoninianus.
 282-3 CE.
 Emperor w/ bound Quadi captive.

 The Quadi were another of the Germanic tribes with whom the Romans were in military conflict.
-Once again (see Sev Alex above), is the hair swept forward, as in a “Suebian knot”?
-(Video)
+Once again (see Sev Alex above, also the subsequent Alexandrian captives from Mamaea to Gordian III): Is the hair swept forward, as in a “Suebian knot”?

 4th Cent.
 Tetrarchy, Licinius & Constantine: